-As an optometrist trained in myopia control in Singapore and overseas, MiyoSmart is one of the treatment options we use in our comprehensive, tailored myopia control program for children and teenagers.
+As an optometrist trained in myopia control in Singapore and overseas, MiyoSmart is one of the treatment options we use in our comprehensive, tailored myopia control programme for children and teenagers.

-MiyoSmart is not a standard prescriptive lenses.
-It is a specially designed honeycomb looking lens with hundreds of small segments, each providing myopic defocus.
+MiyoSmart is not a standard prescription lens.
+It is a specially designed honeycomb-like lens with hundreds of small segments, each providing myopic defocus.
 The principles of MiyoSmart for myopia control changes the periphery optics at the front of the eye, directing the light in front of the peripheral retina.
 This effect allows eyeball elongation to reduce, which slows the myopia prescription change and lower the risk of developing into high myopia.

 Any child or teenager who is short-sighted, particularly those who have shown yearly progression and identified at risk of further myopia progression and eye elongation.
 There is no minimum age for a child to be fitted with MiyoSmart spectacle lenses.
-These lenses has UV protection, light-weight, thin and impact-resistance, making it a safe material for active kids.
+These lenses have UV protection, and are light-weight, thin and impact-resistant, making it a safe material for active kids.

 At present, MiyoSmart lenses are available for prescriptions from 0.00 to -10.00D.

-Study evaluating spectacle lens design like MiyoSmart has found a significant reduction in myopia progression and eyeball elongation in children wearing DIMS technology lenses compared to children who wore regular single vision spectacle lenses.
-The evaluation of MiyoSmart lenses worn by 183 children aged 8-13 years showed an effectiveness in slowing myopia progression by up to 60%
+A study evaluating spectacle lens designs like MiyoSmart has found a significant reduction in myopia progression and eyeball elongation in children wearing DIMS technology lenses compared to children who wore regular single vision spectacle lenses.
+The evaluation of MiyoSmart lenses worn by 183 children aged 8-13 years showed an effectiveness in slowing myopia progression by up to 60%.

-MiyoSmart is worn during the day; MiSight contact lens can be worn during the day or Ortho-K lens while sleeping.
+MiyoSmart is worn during the day; MiSight myopia control contact lens can be worn during the day or Ortho-K lens while sleeping.

-MiyoSmart is only effective when the lens in worn, we recommend to wear it full time, except during sleeping or taking shower.
+MiyoSmart is only effective when the lens is worn, thus we recommend wearing it full time, except during sleeping or showering.
 MiSight is only effective with a minimum wearing time of 6+ days per week, 10+ hours per day, for the best myopia control.
 Ortho-K reshaping effect on the cornea may last a day or two without lens wear, although the recommendation is to wear every night where possible.

 MiyoSmart is easy to adapt, similar to MiSight contact lenses.
 Ortho-K is a rigid lens where patients generally adapt well to wearing Ortho-K lenses over time.

 MiyoSmart is safe and less invasive compared to myopia control contact lenses.
-However, activities such as swimming is not convenient for MiyoSmart to be worn.
+However, activities such as swimming are not convenient for MiyoSmart to be worn.
 A good level of hygiene is necessary when wearing contact lenses.
 MiSight contact lens should not be worn if it may come into contact with water (eg. swimming).
-In a child treated with Ortho-K has the advantage of clear vision during the day without lenses.
+A child treated with Ortho-K has the advantage of clear vision during the day without lenses.

 At EMME Visioncare, we believe MiyoSmart, MiSight and Ortho-K lenses are excellent optical treatment options for myopia control, and the choice between the three options may depend on age, maturity level, individual preferences and suitability.
 Following an initial assessment our optometrists will be able to advise you on your child's suitability for these lenses.